 Sungei Wang Plaza is located across from H&M. This is a must-visit if you are keen on budget shopping and buying local artifacts, items of clothing, gifts, and toys.
 Most Malls are multi-story buildings and you need to walk a lot.
-Therefore, plan your trip beforehand as work out your budget and places you want to visit.
+Therefore, plan your trip beforehand and work out your budget and the places you want to visit.